 Quite so.
 In fact, that brief interlude created a refreshing break from the stultifying politics of fear that had overtaken Ford after some of his earlier organizational geniuses.
 And the goals of the Model A were so challenging, that all minds were focused on the task at hand.

 Let’s consider the design aspect first, because it won’t take long.
 To most folks, the Model A is just an antique car, and few are be able to appreciate its design qualities.
-Obviously, it was a huge leap forward from the bony little T. Let’s just put it this way: the Model A benefited hugely from the classic Lincolns (above) of the era, over which Edsel had been given almost free reign to cultivate creative relationships with the finest stylists and body builders of the time.
+Obviously, it was a huge leap forward from the bony little T. Let’s just put it this way: the Model A benefited hugely from the classic Lincolns (above) of the era, over which Edsel had been given almost free rein to cultivate creative relationships with the finest stylists and body builders of the time.
 Edsel had a super eye for design, and he brought it to the A. And Henry finally appreciated it, and let him at it.
 The result is a mini-Lincoln, which really meant something back then.

 There’s just not a bad line anywhere, and the Model A exudes a self-assured and tasteful air without resorting to any gimmickry.
 And it somehow manages to express externally the mechanical perfection hiding under that bodywork.